-The Oklahoma University Health Sciences Center is a 200-acre campus located one mile south of the state capitol in Oklahoma City.
-The Center includes The Children's Hospital at OU Medicine, Harold Hamm Diabetes Center, Stephenson Cancer Center, Colleges of Medicine, Dentistry, Allied Health, Public Health, Nursing, Pharmacy, the Graduate College, the Robert M. Bird Library, Oklahoma Medical Research Foundation, Dean McGee Eye Institute, the state Department of Health, Oklahoma Blood Institute, Medical Examiner’s Office and the Veterans Affairs Hospital.
+The OU Health Center campus is a 200-acre campus located one mile south of the state capitol in Oklahoma City.
+It includes Oklahoma Children's Hospital, University of Oklahoma Medical Center, OU Health Harold Hamm Diabetes Center, OU Health Stephenson Cancer Center, and OU Health Sciences Center one of only a few comprehensive health centers in the nation with seven health professional colleges, Medicine, Dentistry, Allied Health, Public Health, Nursing, Pharmacy, the Graduate College, the Robert M. Bird Library, Oklahoma Medical Research Foundation, Dean McGee Eye Institute, the state Department of Health, Oklahoma Blood Institute, Medical Examiner’s Office and the Veterans Affairs Hospital.

-OU Medical Center is a full-service, acute care hospital with 400 adult beds and 22 operating rooms with an adjacent recovery room.
+University of Oklahoma Medical Center is a full-service, acute care hospital with 500 adult beds and 36 operating rooms with an adjacent recovery room and 126 ICU beds.
 The hospital serves as a tertiary referral center for all of Oklahoma and surrounding states.
 It stands apart as the only American College of Surgeons (ACS)-verified designated Level One Trauma Center in the state.
-In 2017-18, the team cared for 847 trauma general surgery cases, with 1,627 general surgery trauma admissions, 943 ICU admissions and 3,148 trauma activations.
+In 2020-21, the team cared for 720 trauma cases, with 1,699 trauma admissions, 932 ICU admissions, and 5,814 trauma activations.

-OU Medical Center is a 355-bed facility with 22 ORs and 78 ICU beds.
-In 2017-18, ED visits totaled 45,100 and admissions totaled 10,900, with more than 13,350 surgeries performed.
+ED visits totaled 43,802 and admissions totaled 17,616, with more than 13,750 surgeries performed.
 The hospital operates a large outpatient clinic, with the surgery clinic meeting two days a week and caring for nearly 3,200 patients each year.

 It's also the site of the largest healthcare infrastructure build in the state, and one of the largest in the country.
-A new bed tower will be completed in 2020 with 450,000-square feet of additional space, eight floors and room to grow, 144 added beds, 32 new operating rooms and more.
+A new bed tower was completed in 2020 with 450,000-square feet of additional space, eight floors and room to grow, 144 added beds, 32 new operating rooms, and more.

-The Children’s Hospital & Women’s & Newborn Center is home to all OB-GYN and pediatric services.
-The Children’s Hospital is the only comprehensive children’s hospital in the state, serving as the referral center for the entire region.
+Children's Hospital Mother & Baby Center is home to all OB-GYN and pediatric services.
+Oklahoma Children's Hospital is the only comprehensive children’s hospital in the state, serving as the referral center for the entire region.
 The pediatric surgical team performs the majority of complicated pediatric surgery cases in the state, and the cardiothoracic pediatric surgical team is responsible for most of the complicated pediatric heart cases, including extensive cardiac reconstruction of congenital defects.
-The facilities combined offer 314 beds, with 96 NICU, 25 PICU and 14 ORs (11 pediatric, 3 OB).
+The facilities combined offer 314 beds, with 96 NICU, 25 PICU, and 14 ORs (11 pediatric, 3 OB).